 This paper describes some theoretical contributions that I made towards the improvment of a genetic algorithm for the multi-objective corridor location problem.Corridor Location Problem, Shortest Path, Genetic Algorithm, MOGADOR

 This small grant research project sought to determine if 100% of the usable rooftop area within the state of California were outfitted with solar PV panels whether the quantity of electricity produced within a given year would effectively offset the quantity of energy consumed in that period of time by the state's automotive fleet.patial Statistics, Solar Photovoltaics, California Energy Commission, Sun to Wheels

-After I finished my PhD in Santa Barbara, my girlfriend, Tessa Mendez, and I went on a six month, 18,888 mile, overland roadtrip throughout North America.
-While we were on the road she did an amazing job documenting our experiences.
-Have a look at her blog if you are interested in learning more about the places we visited and the types of things that we did on our travels.
+After I finished my PhD in Santa Barbara, my wife, Tessa Mendez, and I went on a six month, 18,888 mile, overland roadtrip throughout North America.
+After this trip she started a blog to document our various travels and experiences.
+Check it out if you are interested in learning more about the places that we like to visit and the types of things that we like to do.

 That man is the richest,Henry David Thoreau

 I think Thoreau may have been onto something here, because I most enjoy doing activies that allow me to physcially engage with the outdoors without spending too much money.
 Surfing, diving, running, cycling, and playing soccer are all among these.